WBNcoder/Selenium/README.md

 # SeleniumOpenBrowser
-This program enables opening of a browser using Seleniium on gradle build but without having to download indivial webdrivers.
+This program enables opening of a browser using Selenium on gradle build but without having to download indivial webdrivers.
+Dependencies on this project are selenium 4.9.0 testng 6.14.3 webdrivermanager', version: 5.3.2